thesaurabhkumar/thesaurabhHome/pages/about-me/professional.md

   + Conceived & implemented the plan for development & extension of UBSan to support full runtime dynamic analysis in memory constrained embedded environments within the 5G domain
   + Accomplished feature extensions & collaborated with several teams for integration of CodeChecker to facilitate static and dynamic analysis of entire C source code at Ericsson
   + Investigated & fixed issues reported in the clang static analyzer related to symbolic execution of C source code
-  + Designed, produced & deployed a tool to automatically format C source code according to Ericsson coding guidelines which resulted in significant reduction of customer issues due to incorrect programming practices
+  + Proposed, produced & deployed a tool to automatically format C source code according to Ericsson coding guidelines which resulted in significant reduction of customer issues due to incorrect programming practices

 #### Lead Member of Technical Staff (R&D) @ Mentor, A Siemens Business